stefanmielke/libdragon-extensions/README.md

 **Sub-menus**

 Can be used to support N amount of nested menus without losing state on the parent menus.
-They are automatically ticked when ticking the parent, but the state is not set automatically (eg.: going from one menu to ther other).
+They are automatically ticked when ticking the parent, but the state is not set automatically (eg.: going from one menu to the other).

 ```c
 // initialize the amount of sub-menus used (memory pool can be NULL if not using)